chiranjeevi4new/Visualization/A3/how.md

--For all the charts mark line is used.
+- For all the charts mark line is used.
 For third question besides mark line channel color hue is used.
 Channel length (1-d size) is used in all charts for the measurement.